Introduction

 Chemical Dust Suppressants for Haul Roads

-Hygroscopic chemical suppressants—such as calcium chloride and magnesium chloride—attract ambient moisture to keep road surfaces damp, binding fine particles and preventing dust bloom from haul truck traffic.
-These treatments are among the most cost-effective long-term solutions for unpaved internal roads, with documented dust reduction rates of 40-80%.
+Hygroscopic chemical suppressants, such as calcium chloride and magnesium chloride, attract ambient moisture to keep road surfaces damp.
+They bind fine particles together and prevent dust bloom from haul truck traffic.
+These treatments are among the most cost-effective long-term solutions for unpaved internal roads.

 Water Spraying and Fixed Misting Systems